• Skip to primary navigation

 I recommend spending at least two days in Hanoi, though you could easily stay much longer in this buzzing city without running out of things to see and do.

-I spend two days exploring Hanoi on foot, went on a two-day cruise to Halong Bay, took a tour to the Perfume Pagoda and another tour to Hoa Lu and Tam Coc.
+Spend two days exploring Hanoi on foot, board a two-day cruise to Halong Bay, and join a tour of the Perfume Pagoda, or a day trip to Hoa Lu and Tam Coc.

 Ho Chi Minh Mausoleum